Coconut Fiber for Your Plants

 Coconut coir (or coco peat) is a natural byproduct of coir production, where the fibrous material between a coconut’s outer shell and inner seed is processed into usable growing materials.
 Once cleaned, ground, and soaked in water, it can be compressed into peat bricks, coir bricks, or packaged as loose coco fiber.

-When rehydrated, these coco coir products expand into a fluffy, sponge-like material that holds moisture exceptionally well while creating essential air pockets that allow plant roots to breathe.
-This unique balance of moisture retention and aeration makes coconut coir for plants an excellent choice for both beginner and advanced gardeners.
+When you add water, these coco coir products become a fluffy, sponge-like material.
+This material holds moisture very well and creates air pockets.
+These air pockets help plant roots breathe.
+This balance of moisture retention and aeration can make coconut coir useful for many beginner and experienced gardeners when the rest of the mix is matched to the crop.

 Why Gardeners Love Coco Coir Soil